-The second largest contributor is lighting, with a potential of nearly 500 average megawatts, most of which is available at less than \$70 per megawatt-hour.
+The largest contributor to the potential in the residential sector is lighting.
+The potential is just over 500 average megawatts, most of which is available at less than \$70 per megawatt-hour.
 This potential is largely driven by the advent of low-cost solid-state lighting (LEDs) in the marketplace, which allows for highly efficient bulbs that work in a variety of settings and applications.
 As the technology is rapidly changing, though with uncertainty about how much, the Council decided to include projected improvements in cost and efficacy of LEDs through 2017.
-The projections are based on work completed by Pacific Northwest National Labs in October 2013.21 This is an exception to our standard frozen-efficiency baseline that assumes, for purposes of developing the load forecast, that the end-use consumption remains fixed over the 20-year plan period.22
+The projections are based on work completed by Pacific Northwest National Labs in October 2013.19 This is an exception to our standard frozen-efficiency baseline that assumes, for purposes of developing the load forecast, that the end-use consumption remains fixed over the 20-year plan period.20

 In developing the supply curves for residential lighting, the Council needed to consider how to treat the forthcoming lighting standards, known as the Energy Independence and Security Act's backstop provision.
 This provision stipulates that in 2020, general service incandescent lighting must have a minimum efficacy of 45 lumens per watt.
 This in turn means that savings from bulbs less efficient than this backstop standard of 45 lumens per watt are only available until 2020.
-Given the value of continued lighting programs, and uncertainty about whether the 2020 standard will take effect, the
+Given the value of continued lighting programs, and uncertainty about whether the 2020 standard will take effect, the Council decided to include a lighting potential that is more efficient than current standards, but less than the 2020 backstop.
+This, however, creates a challenge when modeling this in the RPM because once conservation is selected as a resource, its savings are expected to persist throughout the 20-year plan period.
+Therefore, the portion of lighting potential from bulbs used before the 2020 standard takes effect is treated separately from the other lighting resources.

-Tuenge, JR, SSL Pricing and Efficacy Trend Analysis for Utility Program Planning, October 2013.
+19 Tuenge, JR, SSL Pricing and Efficacy Trend Analysis for Utility Program Planning, October 2013.
 PNNL-22908.
-See Chapter 7 for further description.
+20 See Chapter 7 for further description.